M-o-a-T/moat-kv/docs/source/client_protocol.rst

 connect
 -------

-This is a pseudo-action with sequence number zero which the server assumes to have received after connecting.
-The server's first message will contain ``seq=0``, its ``node`` name, a ``version`` (as a list of integers), and possibly its current ``local`` and ``global`` sequence numbers.
+This is a pseudo-action with sequence number zero, which the server assumes to have received after connecting.
+The server's first message will contain ``seq=0``, its ``node`` name, a ``version`` (as a list of integers), and possibly its current ``tick`` and ``tock`` sequence numbers.

 stop
 ----